 From the start, the Whitehall provided an engaging and educational build.
 With the strongback built and the frames in place, the boat suddenly took shape.
 At this point, gawkers began to show up.
 I met four families who have lived in my neighborhood for years but who had never stopped by to chat until they spied the Whitehall up my driveway.
 There’s something about the shape of a pretty boat that compels people to interrupt your work with questions.

-The outwales are then fitted to the frames.
+With the frames set up, the next step was to fasten the outwales to them.
 In the finished boat, the laminated outwale-spacer-inwale assemblies are the largest and most rigid longitudinal members, so their shape and strength will determine the sheer.
 Because the sheer has a pronounced curve in the vertical plane, Gentry calls for laminating the outwales from two pieces, stacked one on top of the other, in place on the frames.
 The goal is to avoid edge-setting a one-piece outwale, which would tend to spring back and flatten the sheer after the boat is removed from the strongback.
 Cleaning up the epoxy that squeezed out of this lamination was a bear, but I won’t argue with the results.
 To my eye, the sheer of the finished boat looks right.

 The keel and each chine must attach firmly to each frame.
 For these joints the instructions offer two options: lashings or screws and glue.
 I’ll take lashing over epoxy work any day.
 I used artificial sinew passed through countersunk holes drilled in the frames.
 This was a satisfying technique.
 As I worked through the joints and felt the entire structure stiffen, any lingering concerns about the strength of lashing dissipated.